 - Delivers millions of loans, loan guarantees, contracts, counseling sessions and other forms of assistance to small businesses.

 - Established to expand the number of businesses capable of participating in government contracts.
-The program is administered by DLA's Office of Small Business in cooperation with states, local governments and nonprofit organizations.
+The program is under management of the Department of Defense (DOD) Office of Small Business Programs (OSBP).

-- PTACs help businesses pursue and perform under contracts with the Department of Defense, other federal agencies, state and local governments and with government prime contractors.
+- Help businesses pursue and perform under contracts with the Department of Defense, other federal agencies, state and local governments and with government prime contractors.